Questions? Contact Matt Metzler at email@example.com or (717) 291-4764.

 City of Lancaster Green Infrastructure Projects

 City of Lancaster will continue work on several Green Infrastructure projects with its contractor, Rogele Inc. Please contact the Engineering Bureau if you have specific concerns about a location under construction at 291-4764.
 Locations for the remainder of 2017 and into 2018 will include:

--Hershey Ave (Wabank intersection and adjacent roadway) thru September 2017 (paving October or November 2017)
+- Hershey Ave (Wabank intersection and adjacent roadway) thru September 2017 (paving October 2017)

 - St. Joseph and Pearl St. intersection—Winter 2017-2018